Cory Fink, the Deputy Secretary of Community Operations, oversees

 Scott Beal, Executive Director of Strategic Initiatives, began his career with the Department of Juvenile Services in 1994 as a case manager working with probation and aftercare youth in Montgomery County.
 Over the years, he has served in a number of management positions within the Department to include Montgomery Co.
 District Supervisor, Washington County Supervisor, Western Region Assistant Area Director, and State Director of Probation.
 He has served in an Executive Director position for the past ten years.
 Scott holds a Bachelor’s Degree of Science from Frostburg State University.

 Community Supervision page for more information.

 Executive Director, Resource Office

-Kara earned a Master’s Degree in Social Work from the University of Maryland, and a Bachelor of Science Degree in Social Work from Wartburg College located in Waverly, IA.
+Tennille earned a Master’s Degree in Social work (MSW) from Howard University and a Bachelor of Science Degree in Psychology from Bowie State University.